newscorp-ghfb/NewsKit/.github/PULL_REQUEST_TEMPLATE.md

 **I have:**
  - [ ] Written unit tests against changes
+ - [ ] Written accessibility tests against the component
- - [ ] Written end to end/visual regression tests against changes
+ - [ ] Written functional tests against the component and/or NewsKit site
  - [ ] All the linting and tests are passing
  - [ ] Updated relevant documentation
  - [ ] Discussed with QA and/or design about any visual changes